Best Weight Distribution Hitches for 2019

 Weight Distribution Hitch Reviews

-Any hitch that doesn't include sway control as a design feature was eliminated from contention.
+Any hitch that didn't include sway control as a design feature was eliminated from our review.
 And those add-on sway control bars?

 Um, yeah, not exactly the best choice, so we don't even consider any hitch that uses these as their sway control mechanism.

-Weight Distribution Hitch Comparison
+Which Weight Distribution Hitch Is Best?

 Best Weight Distribution Hitch